FAQEUCyber Resilience Act

 Not in exactly the same way.

-For Part II, manufacturers need to comply with all vulnerability-handling requirements.
+For Part II, manufacturers need to comply with the vulnerability-handling requirements throughout the support period.
 For Part I, Article 13(3) requires the manufacturer to determine through the cybersecurity risk assessment which point (2) requirements are applicable to the product and how they are implemented.
-If a specific requirement is not applicable, the manufacturer must include a clear justification in the technical documentation.
+If a specific Part I requirement is not applicable, Article 13(4) requires a clear justification in the technical documentation.

 Citations

-What does Annex I Part I, point (1) mean in practice?
+What does Annex I Part I, point (1) mean under the Cyber Resilience Act?

 It is the general product-level requirement to ensure an appropriate level of cybersecurity based on the risks.